-There is no construction currently taking place on the street segment.
-The order will not impede, and may improve, access for the purpose of construction.
+No construction is currently taking place on the portion of Grant Street as shown in Exhibit A. The order will not impede, and may improve, access for the purpose of construction.

-- (n) When establishing conditions upon the use of parking in the public way and city-owned parking facilities: - (1) Applicable and appropriate time limits;
+(n) When establishing conditions upon the use of parking in the public way and city-owned parking facilities:

+(1) Applicable and appropriate time limits;